lbw1995/TF-EPI/README.md

 Model save path: the save path of the fine-tuned model.

-Training batchsize: batch size of the training dataset.
+Training batch size: batch size of the training dataset.
 Default:1

-Validating batchsize: batch size of the validation dataset.
+Validating batc hsize: batch size of the validation dataset.
 Default:1

 Epoch : Default 30